Questions and Answers

 Are monthly premium payments required for a nonendorsed case?

 A case for which FHA insurance is being requested (nonendorsed case) is not billed for monthly mortgage insurance premium.
 However, payments should begin on the first day of the month following the beginning of loan amortization, regardless of whether the case is endorsed or billed.
-For example, for a case with a beginning amortization date of June 2010, the first monthly MIP payment should be made on July 1, 2010.
+For example, for a case with a beginning amortization date of April 2014, the first monthly MIP payment should be made on May1, 2014.

 What should I do if a nonendorsed case is canceled and I made payments on it?